LGCM-OpenSource/GARSA/README.md

 We recommend the use of GCTA for populations with sample size lower than 5000 individuals and BOLT-LMM for populations with sample size higher than 5000 individuals

 The flag *--bh_correction* uses Benjamini-Hochberg p-value correction for multiple tests, even if some work uses this FDR correction it may overcorrect the p-values.
-So we recommend *NOT* using this falg, and by default GARSA will perform p-value correction using ***Genomic Inflation***.
+So we recommend *NOT* using this flag, and by default GARSA will perform p-value correction using ***Genomic Inflation***.

 For the BOLT-LMM run, GARSA will generate a list of *Independent SNPS* using LD-Prunning from the plink1.9 tool with the following parameters `--indep-pairwise 50 5 0.08`